GabrielRoquigny/RoverKata/README.md

 Your mission is to program a rover.
 The rover need to move.
 A rover is on map with axis X and Y.
-It have a oriantation : north, south, east and west.
+It have a orientation : north, south, east and west.
-Exemple :
+Example :
-X = 0, Y = 0, Oriantation = North
+X = 0, Y = 0, Orientation = North
 ```
 -------
 | | | |